luqigroup/xonv/README.md

-Since the kernels are spatially varying, the convolutional layers in this repository offer more expressive power than the standard convolutional layers while still having $\mathcal{O}(n)$ parameters, where $n$ is the input size.
+Since the kernels are spatially varying, the convolutional layers in this repository offer more expressive power than the standard convolutional layers while having $\mathcal{O}(n)$ parameters, where $n$ is the input size.
 The implementation is based on matrix-vector products, which allows for scalable training and inference on GPUs.

 Below is a comparison between the toeplitz-like matrix associated with a regular convolutional layer vs the extended convolutional layer